 Visualizing large geographic datasets can be tricky.
-Many map tools can’t plot more than a few hundreds or thousands of points.
-Things are even more complex when there’s a time dimension in the data.
+Many map tools can’t plot more than a few thousand points.
+Things are even more complex when there’s a time dimension to the data.
 Should you show all the data at once?
 Or make a series of maps for different time periods?
 If so how many should you make?
 And which periods of time should you show?

 Flourish has long provided you with an easy way to solve these problems – to an extent.
 Our “Time map” templates took a dataset with latitudes and longitudes and rendered beautiful maps with large numbers of points using efficient WebGL technology.
 Add a timestamp column and you could create a beautiful map that played the points through time.